sighupio/fury-kubernetes-logging/scripts/release_json_builder/README.md

 ## Todo

+* [ ] Create pull request to add this JSON file to the repo
 * [ ] The changelog with clear structure of the kind of change being made is needed.
 We have to standardize the changelog creation procedure for it.
 * [ ] We could externalize the logic by directly pulling modules from github.